lau/calendar/README.md

 # Format this datetime using one of the NaiveDateTime fun
 File.lstat!("mix.exs").mtime |> NaiveDateTime.Format.asctime
 "Thu Dec 31 14:30:26 2015"
+# Using the tuple with the Date class, the date information is used
 > File.lstat!("mix.exs").mtime |> Date.day_of_week_name
 "Thursday"
 # We know from the erlang documentation that lstat! by default returns UTC.
+# But the tuple does not contain this information.
-# So we can explicitly cast the tuple to be a UTC datetime and then pipe that
+# So we can explicitly cast the tuple to be a DateTime in UTC.
-# to the DateTime.Format.unix function in order to get a UNIX timestamp
+# And then pipe that to the DateTime.Format.unix function in order to get a UNIX timestamp
 > File.lstat!("mix.exs").mtime |> NaiveDateTime.to_date_time_utc |> DateTime.Format.unix
 1451572226
 # String formatting